 In-plan Roth rollover.
 If you are a participant in a 401(k), 403(b), or governmental 457(b) plan, your plan may permit you to roll over amounts from those plans to a designated Roth account within the same plan.
 The rollover of any untaxed amounts must be included in income.
-Generally, the 10% additional tax on early distributions does not apply.
+The 10% additional tax on early distributions doesn't apply.
 For more information, see In-plan Roth rollovers under Rollovers in Pub.
 575.